mecid/mecid.github.io/_posts/2022-08-10-mastering-grid-layout-in-swiftui.md

 }
 ```

-We set the grid cell alignment for all cells while defining a grid layout, but we can set a particular alignment only for the cell we need using the *gridColumnAlignment*.
+We set the grid cell alignment for all cells while defining a grid layout, but we can set a particular alignment only for the cell we need using the *gridColumnAlignment* view modifier.

 ```swift
 struct ContentView: View {